(revised, effective September 2017)

 PAYMENTS & MATERIALS:

-Tuition: (currently under revision) All lesson tuition is paid monthly and is due near the beginning of the month, on the date specified on the student invoice.
-In the case of quarterly payments, payment is due on the date of the first unpaid lesson.
+Tuition: All lesson tuition is paid monthly and on the first lesson of the month, or by the date specified on the student invoice.
 Students should notify teacher of their method of payment at their introductory lesson.
 Both cash and personal checks are acceptable and may either be mailed to the address on the student invoice, or delivered to teacher in person.
 Checks may be made out to Carla Anderson.
 Students should receive a payment confirmation by e-mail for their records.

 Materials: The teacher will provide the initial lesson binder and ongoing lesson sheets.
 The student is expected to pay for and obtain his or her own music books and materials.